conan-io/docs/reference/tools/env/envvars.rst

     - Putting the Conan cache closer to C:/ for shorter paths
     - Better definition of what dependencies can contribute to the PATH env-var
-    - Other mechanisms for things like running with many shared libraries dependencies with too many .dlls, like ``imports``
+    - Other mechanisms for things like running with many shared libraries dependencies with too many .dlls, like ``deployers``

 Reference